halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 };
 ```

-Once we have created the context object, we can pass the flag key, context object and a default value (should the call fail for some reason) to the `variation()` to get the correct entitlement value for this plan.
+Once we have created the context object, we can pass the flag key, context object and a default value (should the call fail for some reason) to the `variation()` function to get the correct entitlement value for this plan.

 ```javascript
 let test;